We raised $7 million for Unsplash to build a new economy around photography.

-We have some big news today.
-Unsplash has raised $7.25 million to help fuel our vision for a new economic model around photography.
+Some big news.
+Unsplash has raised $7 million to help fuel our vision for a new economic model around photography.
 On behalf of the entire Unsplash team, I want to share a huge thank you to the Unsplash community — your passion and creativity inspires us and drives us forward.

 It’s 1988.
 Photography goes digital with Fuji’s release of the first portable digital camera that records images as a computer file.